 When a required class has been failed, the student will repeat that course at some point, usually taking the course in summer school or repeating the course during the following year.
 Students repeating a course may "test out" of the repeated course if all of the following occur: The student receives a passing average in the course.
+For laboratory science classes, the student must meet the minimum laboratory requirement in order to test out.
 To calculate the average, the first two marking periods and a comprehensive final will be used.
 Upon passing the course, the student will exit the course and receive full credit for it.
-If the above is not successfully completed the student will remain in the course for its full duration.
+If the above is not successfully completed, the student will remain in the course for its full duration.